World’s largest virtual agentic engineering & quality conference

 Key Concepts in State Transition Testing:

-By covering all possible transitions, state transition testing ensures that all expected and unexpected states are properly handled, both during normal and edge-case scenarios.
+By covering every possible transition, this technique verifies that expected and unexpected states are handled correctly across both normal and edge-case scenarios.

 To get a firm grasp of state transition testing, it’s essential to understand the key terminologies: